beefytech/Beef_website/beef-lang.org/content/language-guide/generics.md

 Generics enable writing of code abstractions which can be applied to different types at compile time.
 List<T>, for example, is a basic list abstraction which allows for type-safe storage of values.
 Using a "List<int32>" type reference creates a specialized int32 list type.

-Methods can also be have generic parameters, allowing for them to be specialized either explicitly or implicitly based on callsite argument types.
+Methods can also have generic parameters, allowing for them to be specialized either explicitly or implicitly based on callsite argument types.

 ```C#
 public static T GetFirst<T>(List<T> list)